 ACCREDITED BY: IKO

-NO WINDDaily dune buggy excursions, the most popular being Blue Lagoon, Paradise Lagoon and Tatajuba Torta Lagoon.
-Take an eco walk for the 'Pedra Furada' – the symbol of Jericoacoara – a large rock on the seashore with a large hole in the middle.
-If you want more action, there’s powerkiting, sandsurfing, SUPing, windsurfing, surfing, quad biking, horse-riding, capoeira...
+Daily dune buggy excursions, the most popular being Blue Lagoon, Paradise Lagoon and Tatajuba Torta Lagoon.
+Take an eco walk to the iconic ‘Pedra Furada’ – a large rock on the seashore with a large hole in the middle.
+For more action, there’s powerkiting, sandsurfing, SUPing, windsurfing, surfing, quad biking, horse-riding, capoeira...

-GET AROUNDJeri is a safe and fantastic place to visit, whether you want to get around on foot, in a buggy or on horseback!
+Jeri is a safe and fantastic place to visit, whether you want to get around on foot, in a buggy or on horseback!
 Rent a dune buggy or quad, but you’re best to do it with a driver who will follow you on a downwinder.
-Just walking on the Jeri sand is quite an amazing experience.
-Kiteworldwide offer Jericoacoara as part of their 'Relax Kite Tour' through Prea, Jeri and Tatajuba.
-More at: www.kiteworldwide.com
+Kiteworldwide offer Jericoacoara as part of their tour package through Prea, Jeri and Tatajuba.
+This and more luxury downwinder excursions in this area and beyond at: www.kiteworldwide.com

 There is no cash machine in Jeri, the nearest bank is Jijoca, a small village 35 kilometres away.
 You can pay by card in restaurants, though.
 There are plenty of tourist agencies and foreign exchanges, too.